Most ceiling fan remotes on the market today follow the same reset procedure. First, you start by turning the fan off using its remote control.

 You see, a working light means that the fan is still receiving its supply of power.
 So, the fan might have a wiring problem, or the fan motor inside might not be working anymore.

 As with any electrical appliance, you shouldn’t try to fix it yourself unless you’ve got the right knowledge, training, or experience.
-If you mess around with the wiring not knowing what to do, you might risk getting electrocuted!
+If you mess around with the wiring not knowing what to do, you risk getting shocked!

 The danger comes from there possibly being a loose connection somewhere inside the fan.
-After years of using the same fan, some wiring may have come loose, which is why the motor isn’t turning on.
+After years of using the fan, all that vibration can cause some wiring connections to come loose, which would stop the motor from turning on.

 On the other hand, it could also be a problem with the motor or the capacitor.
 Something as simple as a power surge may have damaged these parts, leading to them failing completely.